-Here many-body perturbation theory, in the form of solving Hedin's GW equations37-39 followed by the Bethe-Salpeter equation,40-42 is used to calculate the optical and electronic properties of cuboidal MgO rocksalt nanoparticles, see Fig. 2, rather than (TD-)DFT.
+Here many-body perturbation theory, in the form of solving Hedin's GW equations38-40 followed by the Bethe-Salpeter equation,41-43 is used to calculate the optical and electronic properties of cuboidal MgO rocksalt nanoparticles, see Fig. 2, rather than (TD-)DFT.
 While computationally considerably more expensive than (TD-)DFT, GW-BSE has the advantage that it treats optical and electronic properties on a similar footing and that application of partial self-consistency in the GW part of the calculation, evGW, removes most of the dependency on the specific density functional used in the underlying DFT calculation.
-Using GW-BSE the effect of particle size on the optical and fundamental gap of MgO nanoparticles, the localisation of the edge and excited state, as well as the excitonic character of the latter, is explored in order to explain the atomistic scale explanation of the differences between the nanoparticle properties and those of the bulk.
-The results are not only relevant to understand the properties of MgO nanoparticles but also lie the groundwork for future work on (rocksalt) nanoparticles of other materials.
+Using GW-BSE the effect of particle size on the optical and fundamental gap of MgO nanoparticles, the localisation of the quasiparticle and excited state, as well as the excitonic character of the latter, is explored in order to explain the atomistic scale explanation of the differences between the nanoparticle properties and those of the bulk.
+By performing calculations on whole nanoparticles rather than embedded cluster calculations we can explore the effect of particle-size directly, as well as the interplay between different sites on which the excited state or quasiparticles can localise.
+The results of our calculations are not only relevant to understand the properties of MgO nanoparticles but also lie the groundwork for future work on (rocksalt) nanoparticles of other materials.